simonwardjones/simonwardjones.co.uk/content/posts/random_forests.md

 ## The idea and key concepts

-Check this material out: https://towardsdatascience.com/an-implementation-and-explanation-of-the-random-forest-in-python-77bf308a9b76

-In the last post we saw how a decision tree can classify data using a series of questions in order to group "similar" data together, where the prediction is made using the most common label of the training data in the same leaf of the tree.
+In the last post we saw how a decision tree can classify data using a series of questions in order to group similar data together.
+We saw how a prediction is made using the most common label of the training data in the same leaf of the tree as the sample we are predicting.
 We introduced the idea of `impurity` and how this is used to find the optimum questions to include in the decision tree.

 We looked specifically at predicting whether a student will pass an exam based on their I.Q. and how much revision they did as in the tree below.